KristinaP09/FedHK-MVFC/README.md

 **Repository Maintainer:** Kristina P. Sinaga (Independent Researcher)

-> **Notice:** Coding modifications are currently underway in preparation for publication.
-The repository may change frequently during this process.
+> **Notice:** The present study is undergoing modifications to its coding in preparation for publication.
+It is important to note that the repository may undergo frequent modifications during this process.

 ## Overview